 Casket is: 11.5" wide x 8" deep x 6" high with feet

-The course will start on January 1st with user names/passwords for the online materials sent that day.
+The course started on January 1st with user names/passwords for the online materials sent that day.
 Shipments of the threads/fabrics will start on January 13th to reduce the impact of Christmas issues at post offices, theft on porches, and customs back-ups for international students.
 Shipments of the group registered before Dec 1st are ready to go, those who register in December/January will wait a few extra weeks as new material shipments reach me.

 There will be between 3-4 shipments for the course if paid in full.
 The installment payment shipments will be 7 shipments.
 The linen, slate frame and half the threads will be shipped first.
 (For installment payments, this first shipment is divided into 5 boxes vs 1 box).
 A second shipment will include the box and more threads.
 The third shipment will be the finishing papers, glues, tapes, etc. Box sizes are different and not all items can be shipped in one box.
 The shipments are timed to correspond with payment milestones.

 The instructions are released one lesson a month online.
 All previous lessons remain open after a new lesson is released.
 An email is sent on the 1st each month to remind you to log in.